 - Cut down your weight and stay physically fit.
 Heavy people are more likely to suffer severely from a fall than those who are light.

 Depending on your skills, you should wear protective equipment.
-Kids should always put on full protections, as they are more vulnerable and fail to pay enough attention to their environment.
+Kids should always put on full protection, as they are more vulnerable and fail to pay enough attention to their environment.
 The following is a list of items that you should put on:

 - Helmet- protect your head with a helmet specifically designed for skateboarding, as one hit can end your life.
 Use your brain; don’t expose it to dangers.